Music Therapy: A Melody of Hope for the Terminally Ill

 We encourage you to contact a certified music therapist or an organization to learn more about music therapy and how it can benefit you and your loved ones without traveling.
 You can find a music therapist or a music therapy organization near you by visiting the websites of the American Music Therapy Association, the World Federation of Music Therapy, or the International Association for Music and Medicine.
 You can also ask your doctor, nurse, social worker, or counselor for a referral or a recommendation.
 Music therapy can be a melody of hope for you and your family, and you can access it without traveling.

 Hospice care differs from palliative care in terms of eligibility, duration, and location of services.
-To be eligible for hospice care, you or your loved one must have a terminal from a doctor and choose to stop any curative or life-prolonging treatments.
+To be eligible for hospice care, you or your loved one must have a terminal diagnosis from a doctor and choose to stop any curative or life-prolonging treatments.
 Hospice care is usually provided for as long as you or your loved one needs it if the doctor certifies that the prognosis is still six months or less.
 Hospice care can be provided in various settings, such as your home, a nursing home, a facility, or a hospital.

 One of the services that hospice care may offer is music therapy.
 Music therapy is a form of therapy that uses music and musical activities to help you or your loved one cope with the physical, emotional, cognitive, and spiritual challenges of a terminal illness.
 Music therapy can help you or your loved one: